-Not Recommended for: Daisies, except with an experienced adult
+Not Recommended for: Daisies, except with an experienced adult in each canoe and on flat water.

 Camps with current ACA accreditation are expected to adhere to current ACA standards for canoeing with all Girl Scouts including

 Daisies.

 About Canoeing

 Canoeing is a great team-building exercise and a fun way to enjoy the outdoors.
 Whether you're playing games on a pond or taking a whitewater trip on a river, there is a canoeing option for everyone.
 Canoeists sit on a seat or kneel in the canoe and use a paddle to propel their boat.
 Most canoes are for two people, but some canoes can hold up to 12.
 Canoes that are 15 feet or shorter should hold no more than two paddlers with no passengers.